antoniogarrote/json-ld-macros/README.md

 # JSON-LD Macros [![Build Status](https://travis-ci.org/antoniogarrote/json-ld-macros.svg?branch=master)](https://travis-ci.org/antoniogarrote/json-ld-macros)

 JSON-LD Macros is a library to define declarative transformations of JSON objects obtained from a remote web service into JSON-LD objects.
 The ultimate goal of the library is to make it easier the process of consuming JSON APIs from RDF/JSON-LD applications.
 Similar ideas for transforming JSON documents into RDF have been explored in projects like [jsonGRDDL](http://buzzword.org.uk/2008/jsonGRDDL/spec.20100903).
+JSON-LD Macros supports the serialisation of the macro itself as JSON-LD and the deserialisation back into the macro description.

 A demo is available [here](http://antoniogarrote.github.com/json-ld-macros/) .